Johanfer12/django-ask-gpt/README.md

 # Ask your Docs

 This Django model enhances your document interaction by integrating OpenAI's text embedding and GPT-3.5-turbo chat completion models.
 It simplifies querying a collection of precomputed text embeddings and generating responses using GPT-3.5-turbo.
-(Document embedding feature in progress.)

 ## Usage